Joachim Neugroschel: Work

 Neugroschel translated more than 200 books by numerous authors, including Sholem Aleichem, Dovid Bergelson, Chekhov, Alexandre Dumas, Hermann Hesse, Kafka, Thomas Mann, Moliere, Maupassant, Proust, Joseph Roth, Albert Schweitzer, Isaac Bashevis Singer, and modern writers such as Ernst Jünger, Elfriede Jelinek and Tahar Ben Jelloun.
 His Yiddish translations of The Dybbuk by S. Ansky and God of Vengeance by Sholem Asch were produced and reached wide audience.

 In an interview that touched on his translation process, Neugroschel said, "I never read a book before translating it.
 No reason to.
 I do not translate the words literally.
 Only a bad translator would translate literally."
 He followed up with, "You don't have to have a sense of the author's work to translate.
 I read a page and get the style.
 It is a question of music and rhythm."

 Recognition

 Neugroschel was the winner of three PEN Translation Awards, the 1994 French-American Translation Prize, and the Guggenheim Fellowship in German Literature (1998).
 In 1996 he was also made a Chevalier in the Ordre des Arts et des Lettres.
-Joachim Neugröschel became also known in Germany through an interview that the writer Hubert Fichte conducted with him in New York in September 1978.
+Joachim Neugroschel became also known in Germany through an interview that the writer Hubert Fichte conducted with him in New York in September 1978.
 However, it was only published in 2006 as part of The History of Sensibility, a nineteen-volume cycle of narrations by Hubert Fichte as the third volume entitled The Second Guilt.